KQOB: Classic hits

-On November 23, 2015, at 7 p.m., after playing "That's All" by Genesis, KQOB began stunting with Christmas music as simply "96.9" (the first song on the stunt was "Christmas All Over Again" by Tom Petty).
+On November 23, 2015, at 7 p.m., after playing "That's All" by Genesis, KQOB began playing Christmas music as simply "96.9".
+The first song was "Christmas All Over Again" by Tom Petty.
 In addition to the change, Jack Elliott and Ron Williams, formerly of KYIS, became the station’s new morning show hosts beginning December 3.

 On December 28, 2015, at 6 a.m., after playing "A Holly Jolly Christmas" by Alan Jackson, KQOB flipped to classic hits as "Fun 96.9."
 The first song on "Fun" was "Old Time Rock & Roll" by Bob Seger.
 Cumulus touted the station as "the right mix of pop and rock hits from the '60s, '70s, and '80s, plus legendary Oklahoma City on-air talents, including Jack and Ron each morning."
 Program Director Jeff Couch, midday host Leo Cage and afternoon duo Inzinga and Spinozi remained in place.
-Joining the on-air weekend staff in middays was Fred Hendrickson, who had been at direct classic hits competitor KOMA for the past 25 years.
+Joining the on-air weekend staff in middays was Fred Hendrickson, who had been at classic hits competitor KOMA for the past 25 years.

-On December 31, 2017, at Midnight, KQOB flipped back to adult hits as "Alice 96.9."
+On December 31, 2017, at midnight, KQOB flipped back to adult hits as "Alice 96.9."
 All of the DJs were let go with the change.

-The Eagle/Freedom
+The Eagle and Freedom 96.9

 On December 3, 2021, Cumulus Media announced it would end its local marketing agreement (LMA) with KQOB on January 1, 2022.
 Champlin, in turn, announced it would flip KQOB to a simulcast of conservative talk station KZLS as "96.9 The Eagle".
 (The "Alice" branding and adult hits format would return to the market on former sister station KKWD as "Alice 104.9" in May 2022.)

 Just before midnight on December 31, after playing "Maneater" by Hall & Oates, KQOB began stunting with a "free preview" of sister station KNAH.
 The stunting ended on January 3 at 5 a.m., when the simulcast with KZLS began.
-In January 2022, KZLS split from simulcasting with KQOB when it started simulcasting KCRC.
+In January 2022, KZLS split from simulcasting with KQOB when it started simulcasting KZLS.

 On November 22, 2022, KQOB rebranded as "Freedom 96.9", with no other changes.
-The rebrand came after KQOB registered a 0.6 share in the October 2022 Nielsen Audio ratings, well behind KTOK’s 2.0 share, but slightly ahead of KOKC with its 0.4 share.
+The rebrand came after KQOB registered a 0.6 share in the October 2022 Nielsen ratings, well behind KTOK’s 2.0 share, but slightly ahead of KOKC with its 0.4 share.